Systems

 Unconventional pieces are a great way to get organized especially when it comes to playroom storage.
 This unit is categorized as a TV stand, the back of the unit is designed for it as there are multiple cutouts for it.

-The water hyacinth bins fit perfectly in here as there is space available for them to breathe, they’re not crammed together.
 There is also enough space between the bin and the unit where you can toss the toys in there during cleanup versus having to pull out the entire bin.
-May seem minute but it’s the small things that make a big difference when it comes to organization.

 5. Custom Built Shelves with Desk

 There are times when what you want and what you are looking for are not coming together.
 That is exactly what happened with this space.
-This client had a vision of what she wanted on this wall, it was a matter of finding a designer that could do it and we did.

-The wall space between the storage units was going to be for crafts.
 We used a utility board to keep all the craft items organized.
 The drawers consisted of pencils, crayons, and markers.
 Craft boards make great use of wall space and provide structure.
 Kids know exactly what is there, where to find it, and how to put it back where it belongs.

 Each wall unit had pull-out drawers with dividers.
 We added these to make it easy to access toys.
 When there is an opportunity to add functionality to a space with kids we use it.
 Kids know how to take out bins, and while they hope to always get items back in the right bin that’s not always the case.